Mosamorphing/WTF-React/10_More Hooks/readme.md

 export default MyChart;
 ```

-But you get the gist, the plan is to be able to initiate a Ref, do whatever you want with the ref and then pass the ref as a prop whenever you need.
-Also useRef is usable in cases where you want to scrollToTop when something changes.
-For instance, you may want to scroll to the top of a modal as you switch a multistage modal form for example.
-Then you can use a function like:
+But you get the gist: the plan is to initiate a ref, perform any necessary operations with it, and then pass the ref as a prop whenever needed. `useRef` is also handy in scenarios where you want to scroll to the top when something changes.
+For example, you might want to scroll to the top of a modal when switching between different stages of a multi-step form.
+You can accomplish this with a function like:

 ```javascript
 export const handleScrollToTop = (div) => {